Wedding customs by country: Nigeria

 Generally, there are three types of weddings in Nigeria: traditional weddings, church weddings and court weddings.
-The civil marriage takes place at a registry, and then traditional wedding ceremony follows.
-Finally, it's the church wedding ceremony.
+The civil marriage takes place at a registry, and then traditional wedding ceremony follows, which is followed by the church wedding ceremony.
 Many couples choose to do all three, depending on their financial situation.
 Nigerian weddings are normally characterised by an abundance of colours.

 In traditional weddings, customs vary slightly from one part of Nigeria to the other.
 In Southern, Western and Eastern parts of Nigeria, it is called the traditional wedding ceremony.
 Officials and elders sip wine while they invite the couple in for introductions and negotiations, and presentation of the bride price which consists mainly of gifts of shoes, textiles, jewelry and bags.

 In the other parts of the country it is very much the same.
 Elders from both families retreat into an inner room to negotiate on the bride price.
 When concluded, the gifts are then presented to the bride's family.
 After this, the bride, along with her entourage of girls is presented to the husband, family and guests in the most colourful way.

 Pygmy wedding traditions

 Pygmy engagements were not long and usually formalized by an exchange of visits between the families concerned.
 The groom to be would bring a gift of game or maybe a few arrows to his new in-laws, take his bride home to live in his band and with his new parents.
-His only obligation is to find among his relatives a girl willing to marry a brother or male cousin of his wife.
+His only obligation is to find among his relatives a woman willing to marry a brother or male cousin of his wife.
 If he feels he can feed more than one wife, he may have additional wives.